Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 Needle tools are usually enough for button-hole placement.
 The goal is a clean guide path that you can refine later, not a giant ragged opening made by twisting the tool too aggressively.

-For many flat buttons, a tile is a practical starting setup if your clay line supports it.
-It can help keep the bottom level and make hole spacing easier to preserve.
+A ceramic tile is a practical starting setup for many flat buttons, as long as your clay line supports it.
+The tile keeps the bottom level and makes the hole spacing easier to preserve.

 White ceramic tiles work especially well because they give you a flat bake surface and make it easier to spot lint, scorch, and color contamination before the buttons go into the oven.